AlexeyZhel/pinger/README.md

 IMPORTANT:

-This was only tested on linux 12.10.
+This was only tested on ubuntu linux 12.10.
 Work on other platforms may be unstable.

 Usage: ruby pinger.rb [options]